xrehpicx/anya/README.md

-# anya
+# Anya.

 cheaper jarvis

 **Disclaimer: This project is in no way intended for production use.
 It is an experimental project that I have made for myself to see how far I can push LLM models to manage my tools for me.
 A lot of the code does not follow standard best practices as my priority was experimentation rather than production readiness.
-Over time, I plan to slowly refine this project, making it better and easier for others to use and contribute.**
+Over time, I plan to slowly refine this project, making it better and easier for others to use and contribute.
+For this public release, I've tried to make as many tools as I could configurable, but by the project's nature, not every tool yet is fully configurable from the `.env`.**

 Current Abilities: